jordanketterling/CourseProject/README.md

 2. "koan" - Collection of paradoxes that are traditional practice in Zen, which are pondered upon and break up the common perspective of a situation.
 3. "wisdom" - Quotes that I have hand-selected from famous Zen/Buddhist Masters throughout time that have profound wisdom and understanding.

 The goal of this project is that someobody could log on to the page, and within a fair amount of time be able have a simple grasp of Zen.
-From this I hope that it will bring some clarity and peace for the viewer.
+From this, I hope that it will bring some clarity and peace for the viewer.